rindanh/CAME-As-A-Service/README.md

 1. Go to folder `MBMS\mbms1\web-service` for MBMS1 and `MBMS\mbms2\web-service` for MBMS2
 2. Install dependencies with `npm install`
-3. Create `.env` file (by copy it from the .env.example) and fill the MongoDB database's details based on your environment settings.
+3. Create `.env` file (by copy it from the `.env.example` file) and fill the MongoDB database's details based on your environment settings.
 The DB name and port must be different between MBMS1 and MBMS2
 4. Start the server with `npm start`

 If you don't change the port, the server will run on port 8080 for MBMS1 and port 8081 for MBMS2